iq-eq-us/dot-io/README.md

 # Introduction

-IQ-EQ Webpage is a testing/training tool for Keyboard users.
+iq-eq Webpage is a testing/training tool for Keyboard users.
 It allows these users to practing their typing, trigrams, and chording.

 # Dependency Installation